 Marx committed himself to science: “I welcome every opinion based on scientific criticism.”
-This means he accepted the scientific criteria of material and formal consistency as ultimate arbiter.
+This means that he accepted the scientific criteria of material and formal consistency as the ultimate arbiter.

-Because Walrasianism, Keynesianism, Marxianism, Austrianism is PROVABLE false these failed approaches have to be thrown out of science and their adherents, too.
+Because Walrasianism, Keynesianism, Marxianism, Austrianism is PROVABLY false these failed approaches have to be thrown out of science and their adherents, too.
 Let’s face the facts, that includes you.